The Art of Getting a Summer Internship

 Take, for example, this hedge fund.
 You probably haven’t heard of them before, have you?
 Their website is a single page, with no links, and probably 150 words of information.
 They don’t recruit on campus.
 In fact, with a team of fewer than 50 employees, they barely recruit at all.
 And yet, they are a very well-respected fund managing more than $1bn in assets.

 So why am I telling you this?
-Because if you want to get an internship with an organization like this - and trust me, you do - then you are going to need to create the opportunity for yourself.
+Because if you want to know how to get an internship with an organization like this - and trust me, you do - then you are going to need to create the opportunity for yourself.
 The process is relatively simple:

 1) Create a list of smaller, yet still attractive companies that you would wish to intern for.
 Obviously, these should be companies which are not recruiting through one of the formal channels above, so exhaust those options before creating this list.
 You can simply Google “[type of company] and [City]” to get a basic list going.
 For example, “Hedge funds in Hong Kong” would eventually yield the company above.